blurred/datasciencecoursera/Getting_and_Cleaning_Data/README.md

 Peer-graded Assignment: Getting and Cleaning Data Course Project:

+Title: README to explain what run_analysis.R does
+Author: Jason Seril

 This repository is submitted by Jason Seril for Getting and Cleaning Data course project.
 It has the instructions on how to run analysis on Human Activity recognition dataset.

 Dataset: